Gottox/scrssh/README.md

 Viable TeamViewer/RustDesk alternative for Linux in under 1000 lines of C.
 `scrcpy` for the linux admin.

+Works on Bazzite:
 ![Bazzite](./bazzite.jpg)

+Works even on the Raspberry Pi 2:

 ![Raspberry Pi 2](./rpi2.jpg)

 scrssh lets you interact with remote desktops and servers